jyellick/obc-docs/api/Openchain API.md

-# Openchain APIs - CLI, REST, and Node.js
+# Open Blockchain APIs - CLI, REST, and Node.js

 ## Overview

-This document covers the available APIs to interact with an Openchain peer node.
-The three approaches described are:
+This document covers the available APIs for interacting with an Open Blockchain peer node.
+Three interface choices are provided:

 1. [CLI Interface](#openchain-cli)
 2. [REST Interface](#openchain-rest-api)